-The version numbers work like this: if the middle number is odd, it's a development tree, otherwise it is the stable tree.
+The version numbers historically worked like this: if the middle number is odd, it's a development tree, otherwise it is the stable tree.

 The past stable trees were 1.0, 1.2, 1.4, 2.0, 2.2 and 2.4, with the latest such stable tree designated 2.6.
 The development trees were 1.1, 1.3, 1.5, 2.1 and 2.3.
-Since the 2.4 release, there is no real separate development branch anymore since the code is available through a revision control system (namely, Git - or actually Subversion back then) and its snapshots become published releases.
+Since the 2.4 release, there is no real separate development branch anymore since the code is available through a revision control system (namely, Git-or actually Subversion back then), development happens in feature branches that are eventually merged into the main trunk, and its snapshots become published releases.
+As a result, subsequent versions (2.7 and 2.8) were released without regard for even/odd values of the minor version component.